Modern Data Architecture with AWS Cloud

 Traditional data solutions are incomparable to modern architecture apps with inherent data compliance and more robust security.

-The foundational components of modern data architecture represent a layered structure.
-Visualize a modern data architecture as a stack consisting of six distinct layers:
+The foundational components of next-generation data represent a layered structure.
+Visualize this type of architecture as a stack consisting of six distinct layers:

-What modern data streaming architecture enables is receiving, managing and scrutinizing large amounts of rapidly-changing data for more responsive real-time customer experiences.
-Each layer of the modern data architecture contains purpose-built components, designed to tackle specific demands, and is to be described in detail further.
+What data streaming enables is receiving, managing and scrutinizing large amounts of rapidly-changing data for more responsive real-time customer experiences.
+Each layer of that architecture contains components, designed to tackle specific demands, and is to be described in detail further.

 Ingestion Layer